 6. Don't use purchased email lists

 Please use an opt-in process with your clients and their emails, and do not buy lists from email brokers.
 Even if your intended recipients are already your customers or colleagues, do not send promotional emails without getting permission first.
-Consider adding a signup form to your website or giving customers the option to sign up for your list when they make a purchase from your store.
+Consider adding a signup form to your website or giving clients the option to sign up for your email list when they engage your services.

-In general, .jpg, .gif, .png and .pdf attachments are safe to send, provided you include some content in the email as well.
-But it is not recommended to include anything as an attachments in a marketing email.
+In general; .jpg, .gif, .png and .pdf attachments are safe to send, provided you include some content in the email as well.
+But it is not recommended to include anything as an attachment in a marketing email.
 Linking to them from the email is fine.

 However, executable attachments such as .exe, .zip, .swf, etc. should be avoided entirely.
 Generally, you should not send attachments to people on your list who are not expecting them.